vukics/cppqed/doc/introduction.markdown

 * #structure: In this namespace such interfaces are defined as quantum systems must or may present towards time-evolution drivers (or other clients).
 E.g. every system *must* be derived from the abstract interface class structure::QuantumSystem to be usable with the \link #quantumtrajectory time-evolution drivers\endlink.
 A system *may* derive e.g. from structure::Hamiltonian, if its dynamics has a Hamiltonian part.
 * #quantumtrajectory: Here, the time-evolution drivers are defined.

-Within [“core”](\coreMainPage), a separate tract is constituted by the #quantumoperator namespace, which defines classes for representing special operator structures to facilitate the \structurebundleguide "implementation of new elements".
+Within [“core”](\coreMainPage), a separate tract is constituted by the #quantumoperator namespace, which defines classes for representing special operator structures to facilitate the \ref structurebundleguide "implementation of new elements".
 At present, \link quantumoperator::Tridiagonal tridiagonal\endlink and \link quantumoperator::Sigma sparse\endlink matrices are implemented: this covers most of the problems we have come across in quantum optics so far.

 Composites belong to [“core”](\coreMainPage) as they represent the most fundamental design concept of the framework.
 They are at the moment BinarySystem and Composite.